yegor256/datum/md/policy.md

 <a name="26" href="#26">§26</a>
 "Publish."
-To attract programmers to your project, you can publish it on the [Board](http://www.0crat.com/board), just say `publish on` to Zerocrat in order to do it.
+To attract programmers to your project, you can publish it on the [Board](http://www.0crat.com/board); just say `publish on` to Zerocrat in order to do it.
-When your project is published, its statistical information will be visible in web.
+When your project is published, its statistical information will be visible in the Web.
 You can unpublish it any time, just say `publish off`.

 ## Architect (<a name="ARC">ARC</a>)